sourcegraph/about/blogposts/announcing-sourcegraph-3.4.md

 EXTSVC_CONFIG_FILE=extsvc.json
 ```

-For [cluster (Kubernetes)](https://github.com/sourcegraph/deploy-sourcegraph) deployments, an admin is responsible for creating and applying the ConfigMap values into the frontend container.
+For [cluster (Kubernetes) deployments](https://github.com/sourcegraph/deploy-sourcegraph), an admin is responsible for creating the ConfigMap resources and setting these environment variables to refer to the ConfigMaps' files on disk.

-## Controlling upgrade notifications for patch releases
+## Configurable upgrade notifications for patch releases

 <p class="container">
 <div style="padding:56.25% 0 0 0;position:relative;">